loopbackio/loopback-next/packages/example-getting-started/docs/controller.md

 ### Create your controller

 So, let's create a controller to handle our Todo routes.
-Create the `src/controllers` directory and two files inside:
+Inside the `src/controllers` directory create the following two files:
 - `index.ts` (export helper)
 - `todo.controller.ts`